dkoz/Leveling-System/README.md

 -------
 **Database Support** - This script integrates directly into DarkRP's database.
 Works with SQLite and MySQL.
 (No changes needed)

 **Gemstone Printers** - Implemented Gemstone Printers into the leveling system!
-Printers store mkoney and experience.
+Printers store money and experience.
 They require coolant to function.

 **Experience Books** - Experience books grants players experience.
 Can be purchased with DarkRP money.

-**HUD** - The HUD looks good and provides level infomation to players.
+**HUD** - The HUD looks good and provides level information to players.
 The XP bar is animated, and fits right in!

 **Easy Installation** - Drag and drop into Addons folder.